BioNomad/tidyexposomics/README.md

 ## Exposure-Omics Association

-Now that we have our multiomics features associated with asthma status, we can correlate these with our exposures to identify how certain classes of exposures may be affecting asthma biology.
+Now that we have our multi-omics features associated with asthma status, we can correlate these with our exposures.
+This helps identify how exposure classes may affect asthma biology.

 ```R
 # Grab top common factor features and ensure